perticascatalin/Learning/DPML/mcsp.md

 - variables `v_1`, `v_2` ... `v_n` with domains `[1..n]`, `[1..n]` ... `[1..n]`
 - `all_diff(v_i)`
 - `all_diff((v_i+1 - v_i) % n)`, `i <= n-1`

+Although the related studies do not mention this, the concept of using 12 different pitches (from the chromatic scale) within any contiguous sequence of 12 notes is the basis for the twelve-tone serialism method of composition.
+This originated in the 1920s (see [M8]), so it is a very modern approach to musical composition.
+The purpose of using 12 different pitches is for the melody to not belong to a specific key.

 ### 4.2 Jarrell's CSP